MP-V57 PCB Kit

 The only requirement is that the new PCBs physically fit the donor mic's chassis.
 These boards were designed to easily fit most 170mm–190mm MXL microphones, but will also fit other makes and models.

-Note that the MP-V57 is a 2-board set; your chassis will need to accommodate boards on both sides of the chassis.
+The MP-V57 is a 2-board set; your chassis will need to accommodate boards on both sides of the chassis.

 The tallest component on the board, once built, stands 13mm high.
 We've clustered the tall parts near the centerline of the board.
 The finished boards fit easily (with lots of clearance) inside the 45mm (inside diameter) MXL 910 body sleeve.